 Included in other receivables are laundry revenue, insurance receivables and other non-rental income.
-The majority of these receivables are less than 60 days old.
+The majority of rent receivable is less than 90 days old.
 Killam's policy is to write off tenant receivables when the tenant vacates the unit and any subsequent receipt of funds is netted against bad debts.
 Killam's bad debt experience has historically been less than 0.3% of revenue.
-While overall rent collection remained strong despite the ongoing COVID-19 pandemic, certain commercial tenants have faced hardships.
-Killam recorded an allowance for doubtful accounts for the year ended December 31, 2020, related to its commercial tenants of \$0.3 million (December 31, 2019 - \$nil).

-11. Mortgages and Loans Payable
+10. Mortgages and Loans Payable